ai-rio/QuoteKit/docs/development/formbricks/README.md

 - ✅ **NEW Sprint 3**: Enhanced error handling with console spam suppression
 - ✅ **NEW Sprint 3**: TypeScript compliance across all modules (0 errors)
 - ✅ **NEW Sprint 3**: Performance-optimized caching systems
+- ✅ **NEW Sprint 4**: Complete analytics dashboard with real-time data visualization
+- ✅ **NEW Sprint 4**: Infinite API call loop fixes with proper useMemo and debouncing
+- ✅ **NEW Sprint 4**: Style guide compliance with WCAG AAA accessibility standards
+- ✅ **NEW Sprint 4**: Advanced data export system with CSV/JSON support
+- ✅ **NEW Sprint 4**: Admin interface integration with navigation and authentication
+- ✅ **NEW Sprint 4**: Performance optimization with intelligent caching and error recovery
+- ✅ **NEW Sprint 4**: Production deployment with 30 files and comprehensive documentation

 ## Getting Started